 This was Bodington's last struggle.
 On 2nd May 1881, the Corporation Minutes recorded his resignation from the Corporation "being no longer able through age and infirmity to fulfil the duties ..."
-In response, members passed a resolution in the warmest of terms, expressing the "sincere regret entertained by this Body, that having regard to the fact of his serving of upwards of 33 years, and so actively and faithfully fulfilled the duties of a member, he should ... find it necessary to terminate his connection."
+In response, the members passed a resolution in the warmest of terms, expressing the "sincere regret entertained by this Body, that having regard to the fact of his serving of upwards of 33 years, and so actively and faithfully fulfilled the duties of a member, he should ... find it necessary to terminate his connection."
 (14)

-"hung no langer able through age and infituities to "fulfel the dation of the undership" having here tout Material that the same be accepted with an oppopulate of the anene topol entertained by this Body that, heading togard to the fact of this having for upwards of 33 years to actually and faithfully feelfelled the duties of a he thould for the reasons Atated in his letter find wapary & terminate his connestion with this for pade Edwinklinkin
+"lang no langer able through age and infrinities to falfil the dation of thembership" having here tread that the same he acrepted with an esprepare of the same report of line having for upwards of 33 years so noticely and factlifully pulfilled the duties of a Mander, he should for the trasous thated in his litter find it samples of the transmite his connection with this for padlon to the third of the padlon.

-Extract from Bodington's Retirement Letter to Sutton Coldfield's Warden and Society
+Extract from Bodington's Retirement Letter and the generous tribute expressed in return by Sutton Coldfield's Warden and Society